ComprosoftCEO/family-recipes/docs/recipes/buttermilk-biscuits.md

 - 1 Stick Butter
 - 2 Cups Flour
   - I do 1 cup of white flour and 1 cup of whole wheat flour
-- 3 Teaspoons Baking Powder
+- 3 teaspoons Baking Powder
-- ½ Teaspoon Salt
+- ½ teaspoon Salt
 - ¾ Cup Milk
   - With **apple cider vinegar** to make buttermilk